Dave-WestNeu/unit_tests_on_pr/README.md

 1. **Click the badge above**
 2. **Enter your repository name** (e.g., `myorg/my-app`)
 3. **Submit the issue**
-4. **Assign the Copilot SWE agent** as a collaborator with write access to your repository
+4. **Assign Copilot** as a collaborator with write access to your repository
 5. **Merge the setup PR** when it's created
 6. **Done!** ✨